Finding Nemo (GameCube, PlayStation 2, Xbox)

 Specifically: I heard the PS2 had some graphics and layouts for some levels ,try to access them.

 There are multiple levels left in the game's files although the state of them depends on the version.
-The PS2 and XBOX versions contain multiple files for each level so they should be fully playable however, nobody has successfully accessed them yet.
-The GameCube version however only contains the txt files so the levels themselves are unavailable.
+The PlayStation 2 release contain multiple files for each level so they should be fully playable however, nobody has successfully accessed them yet.
+The Xbox port just has empty files, while The GameCube version only contains the txt files so the levels themselves are unavailable.

 air_based settings_start=1 farclip=285 nearclip=0.326 fognear=32 fogfar=285 fogr=0 fogg=71 fogb=107 foga=127 hazer=0 hazeg=124 hazeb=100 hazea=0 backr=40 backg=110 backb=90 settings_end playtype=offset camvec_x=-15 camvec_y=20 camvec_z=15 air_based start_x=5.45 start_y=16.41 start_z=65.32